AldebaranPrimo/VictronSolarDisplayEsp/README.md

 - **On‑Device Configuration**
   - **Web Interface:** Creates a Wi‑Fi SoftAP (`VictronConfig`) on boot.
 Hosts a web page (SPIFFS) for entering a new AES key.
-  - **On-Device UI:** The Info tab allows direct entry and saving of the AES key and displays the current key and BLE MAC address.
+  - **On-Device UI:** The Settings tab allows direct entry and saving of the AES key and displays the current key and BLE MAC address.
   - All configuration is stored persistently in NVS.

 - **Persistent Storage**